 Data Security and Privacy

-The success of the innovation economy—particularly in the context of AI — is fueled by the growing use of our personal data.
-As the collection and use of our data becomes more prevalent, the benefits of AI must be balanced against the risks such collection entails.
+The success of the innovation economy – particularly in the context of AI – is fueled by the growing use of our personal data.
+As the collection and use of our data becomes more prevalent, the benefits of AI must be balanced against the risks collecting our data.
 The histories of the Tuskegee Study, Henrietta Lacks and Japanese internment during World War II illustrate the significant and unique impact of privacy and data security policies on communities of color.
-Particularly in the areas of health data, genetic testing and criminal justice, it is imperative that public policies require the stewards of our data reduce risks, mitigate damage, compensate those affected when breaches occur and empower our communities to protect themselves.
+Particularly in the areas of health data, genetic testing, and criminal justice, it is imperative that public policies require the stewards of our data to reduce risks, mitigate damage, compensate those affected when breaches occur, and empower our communities to protect themselves.
 Moreover, these remedies must be policed for unintended consequences that make compliance burdensome for small entrepreneurs.

 Several digital rights organizations are taking the lead on privacy: